Rock Radio Heaven (N)

 Also known as: The Shy Guy

-Stations: WLCY Tampa Bay, Fla.
+Stations: WLCY Tampa Bay, Florida

 Notes: PD and afternoon drive at WLCY.
 Died of cancer.